-How To Complete Form 3903-F.-If your total reimbursements and allowances are less than your actual moving expenses, first complete Part I of Form 3903-F using your actual expenses.
+How To Complete Part I of Form 3903-F.-

+First, complete lines 3 through 5 using your actual expenses.
 Do not reduce your expenses by any reimbursements or allowances you received from the government in connection with the move.
 Also, do not include any expenses for moving services that were provided by the government.
 If you and your spouse and dependents are moved to or from different locations, treat the moves as a single move.